FatinShadab/Blockit/README.md

     - prettytable python module

 ### Usage
     Run the script using python
     The script will prompt you to enter a command
-The commands are HOME, BLOCK, UNBLOCK, LIST, MASTERPASS, HELP, EXIT HOME
+    The commands are HOME, BLOCK, UNBLOCK, LIST, MASTERPASS, HELP, EXIT

+#### HOME
-Shows the home screen of the script
+> Shows the home screen of the script

-BLOCK
+#### BLOCK
-Prompts you to enter a website to block.
+> Prompts you to enter a website to block.
 It will then block the website by adding an entry to the hosts file.

-UNBLOCK
+#### UNBLOCK
-Prompts you to enter a website to unblock.
+> Prompts you to enter a website to unblock.
 It will then unblock the website by removing the entry from the hosts file.

-LIST
+#### LIST
-Lists all the blocked websites
+> Lists all the blocked websites

-MASTERPASS
+#### MASTERPASS
-Allows you to set or update the master password.
+> Allows you to set or update the master password.
 The master password is required to perform certain actions.

-HELP
+#### HELP
-Displays some troubleshoot
+> Displays some troubleshoot

-EXIT
+#### EXIT
-Exits the script
+> Exits the script

 ### Note
-This script has been developed and tested on Windows.
+    - This script has been developed and tested on Windows.
-The script uses the hosts file located at C:\Windows\System32\drivers\etc\hosts Contributing
+    - The script uses the hosts file located at C:\Windows\System32\drivers\etc\hosts
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ### License
 MIT